My Committee

 I call you colleague, I call you mentor, I call you friend.
 I find myself lucky to call you those words.

 Thank you, for being on my committee.
+Please continue scrolling to my letter to you.

 Dr. Paige Gardner